usmanmehmood55/c-toolkit/README.md

 ## Component Generation

-A new component can be created with some biolerplate code by using the `C C++ Toolkit: Create New Component` command in the command palette.
+A new component can be created with some boilerplate code by using the `C C++ Toolkit: Create New Component` command in the command palette.
 It would then ask the user to input the component name and give the option to make the component "mocked" and "tested".